PriestTheBeast/SimpleGUIBuilder/README.md

 It would be nice if PySimpleGUI and therefore GUI making/designing was in itself more interactive.

 And that's how SimpleGUIBuilder came to be:
-A GUI for creating/designing GUI's for PySimpleGUI, made with PySimpleGUI.
+A GUI for creating/designing GUI's layouts for PySimpleGUI, made with PySimpleGUI.

 I hope this will be useful to people :)